 Gypenosides are one of the main chemical constituents found in gynostemma that are responsible for its health promoting effects.
-These are triterpenoid saponins that are also present in other tonic herb species, for example the withanolides in ashwagandha, the eleutherosides in siberian ginseng, bacoside A in brahmi and the astragalosides in astragalus root.
+These are triterpenoid saponins that are also present in other tonic herb species, for example the withanolides in ashwagandha, the eleutherosides in siberian ginseng, the bacoside A in brahmi and the astragalosides in astragalus root.

 Jiaogulan gypenosides are most notably compared to the ginsenoside saponins found in Panax ginseng root.
-In fact, according to Japanese investigation conducted in the early 1970's, the herb actually has the exact chemical structure as the four ginseng ginsenosides Rb1, Rb3, Rd and F2.
+In fact, according to Japanese investigation conducted in the early 1970's, the herb has a nearly identical chemical structure to the four ginseng ginsenosides Rb1, Rb3, Rd and F2.

 Gynostemma is sometimes referred to loosely as "southern ginseng", since it grows prolifically in south central China and because of its similarity to ginseng and its saponin content.
 Today it is approximated that there are well over 80 gypenosides in gynostemma, in contrast to ginseng which is believed to contain about a total of 28 ginsenosides.

 The triterpenoid saponins in gynostemma are not however concentrated in the root, but are found most predominantly in the leaves of the Gynostemma pentaphyllum species.

 In one study it was shown that, "The accumulation of ginsenosides in the leaf occupied first place, the stem came second, and the root was the lowest."
 The same was also shown true for gypenosides and it was further revealed that the overall content was found to be higher in male plants as oppose to female varieties.

 The triterpenoid saponin content as well as a number of polysaccharides specific to the Gynostemma pentaphyllum species are the primary active ingredients responsible for the plants immune modulating effects as an adaptogen.